-Many of our Pledge Programs have measured compliance with our Responsible Advertising to Children Policy.
-For example, in 2015 we were compliant with our U.S. and Canada Advertising to Children Pledges, as verified by the Children’s Food & Beverage Advertising Initiative in the U.S. and by Advertising Standards in Canada (and we expect to continue to be compliant for 2016), and during the first quarter of 2016, we achieved 99 percent compliance with our EU Pledge in eight European countries, as verified by Accenture Media Management.
+PepsiCo monitors and reports compliance with our Responsible Advertising to Children Policy.
+Accordingly, many of our Pledge Programs around the globe have measured compliance with our Responsible Advertising to Children Policy.
+For example, in 2016 we were compliant with our U.S. and Canada Advertising to Children Pledges, as verified by the Children’s Food & Beverage Advertising Initiative in the U.S. and by Advertising Standards in Canada.
+We achieved 95 percent compliance with our responsible Advertising to Children Policy, as verified by Accenture, in globally representative markets such as Colombia, India, New Zealand, Philippines, South Africa in the third quarter of 2016, and in six EU countries in the first quarter of 2017.
+In all cases, these compliance figures represent the latest available data.

-Outside of the U.S., PepsiCo’s global policy for beverage sales in schools focuses on water, juice, milk and low-calorie beverages that support healthy nutrition habits for students.
-PepsiCo-owned bottling operations offer healthy hydration options for students and work with schools to eliminate full-calorie soft drinks in primary and secondary schools.
+Outside of the U.S., PepsiCo’s global policy for beverage sales in schools focuses on providing water, juice, milk and low-calorie beverages for students.
+PepsiCo-owned bottling operations offer nutritious hydration options for students and work with schools to eliminate full-calorie soft drinks in primary and secondary schools.
 We work with our independent franchise bottlers, third-party vending companies and other PepsiCo beverage distributors, as well as schools and local authorities, to apply this policy beyond PepsiCo's direct operations.
 It should be noted that because our policies alone cannot determine the actions of businesses outside our operational control, our products sometimes may be sold in schools by independent third parties.
 However, we view our policy as an opportunity to engage our industry peers and local authorities in adopting similar policies.
-It will ultimately take a collaborative, industry-wide effort to ensure consistently healthier options in schools.
+It will ultimately take a collaborative, industry-wide effort to ensure consistently more nutritious options in schools.

 Through our bottling partners and third-party distributors in the U.S., PepsiCo Beverages North America offers schools a portfolio of low-calorie and nutritious beverage choices.
-This wide variety of products includes bottled waters, juices, sports drinks and no- or low-calorie carbonated soft drinks, juice-flavored drinks and iced teas.
-Schools decide which beverages to make available, and where and when they are sold.
+This wide variety of products includes bottled waters, juices, no- or low-calorie carbonated soft drinks, juice-flavored drinks and iced teas.
+From the list of products we make available, and subject to limitations imposed based on grade levels, schools then decide which beverages to make available, and where and when they are sold.